 State and territory formula allocations are determined from the difference between the total program allocation and the total base allocation of \$171,858,000.
 This difference can be considered to be the total available funds for formula allocation.
 For example, in FY2020, the total available funds for formula allocation was \$77,374,500 (the difference between the FY2020 total program allocation-\$249,232,500-and the base allocation-\$171,858,000).
-The formula allocation for each state or territory is determined by multiplying the total available funds for formula allocation is expressed mathematically as:
+The formula allocation for each state or territory is determined by multiplying the total available funds for formula allocation by a state or territory's formula share.
+The state formula allocation is expressed mathematically as: